emmanuel1-byte/nudge/readme.md

 ## 🚀 Getting Started

 Excited to dive in?
-Here’s how you can set up TypeAI:
+Here’s how you can set up Nudge:

 ### 🛠️ Prerequisites